pydatadelhi/blog/_posts/2019-06-10-PyDataDelhi 2019 Tickets are out!.md

 Greetings from PyData Delhi!

 Fueled by the success of our past conferences, we are coming back with the **3rd edition of PyData Delhi Conference on 3rd - 4th August 2019** at **IIIT Delhi**.
-For more information about our conference series, please visit https:delhi.pydata.org.
+For more information about our conference series, please visit https://pydata.org/delhi2019.

 If you also would like to share your knowledge about any technology or stack, including but not limited to **Python, Artificial Intelligence, Deep Learning, Developer tools, Web development and Network & Security**, we are thrilled to **invite you as a speaker** to PyData Delhi.

-> With regards to the same, the call for proposals is now live and will be open until **30th June 2019**.
+> With regards to the same, the call for proposals is now live and will remain open until **30th June 2019**.

 We would also like to take this opportunity to announce, that the tickets for the conference are now available.
 The ticket structure is as follows -

 1. Early Bird Tickets : Be sure to apply the code **EARLYBIRD** on the regular ticket to get yours!
 They reserve your attendance at the conference at a price of **INR 1400/-**.

-2. Student Ticket : These tickets will be available until **02 August 2019**.They reserve your attendance at the conference at a price of **INR 1000/-**.
+2. Student Ticket : They reserve your attendance at the conference at a price of **INR 1000/-**.

-3. Regular Ticket : These tickets will be available until **02 August 2019**.
-They reserve your attendance at the conference at a price of **INR 1700/-**.
+3. Regular Ticket : They reserve your attendance at the conference at a price of **INR 1700/-**.

-4. Support Tickets : These tickets will be available until **02 August 2019**.They reserve your attendance at the conference at a price of **INR 6500/-**.
+4. Support Tickets : They reserve your attendance at the conference at a price of **INR 6500/-**.
 The complete cost is donated towards the expenses of the conference.

 4. Late Bird Tickets : These tickets will be available from **01 July 2019**.
+They reserve your attendance at the conference at a price of **INR 2500/-**.

+> Please note that these prices are exclusive of Explara fee.

 You may make the payment through any of the following methods -